rifakm2000/-Artificial-Intelligence-based-Online-Exam-Proctoring-System/README.md

 5. **Database:** MySQL

 ## Contact
-For any feedback or queries, please reach out to me at [LinkedIn](https://www.linkedin.com/in/rifa071/)
+For questions or inquiries, please contact me at [LinkedIn](https://www.linkedin.com/in/rifa071/)